Ashhar-24/AI-Summarizer/README.md

 - ✅ Microsoft Edge

-    `ℹ️ The extension is built using manifest_version: 3, ensuring compatibility with modern versions of these browsers.
-Other Chromium-based browsers may also be supported.`
+ℹ️ The extension is built using `manifest_version: 3`, ensuring compatibility with modern versions of these browsers.
+Other Chromium-based browsers may also be supported.

 ## 🚀 How to Use